Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 "Giftedness is an innate ability to both detect and comprehend the world in complex ways that differ significantly from age-expected norms."
 [1]

 Gifted preschoolers and kindergarteners often display an insatiable curiosity, advanced vocabulary, and an exceptional memory [3].
 They may also show heightened emotional sensitivity and struggle with social interactions [4].
-Interestingly, some gifted children may have learning disabilities, creating a complex profile that requires nuanced understanding [2].
+Interestingly, some gifted children may have learning disabilities, creating a complex profile that requires a nuanced understanding [2].

 This complexity also explains why 40% of gifted students might underperform academically [4].
 Many of these children don’t receive the support they need, leading to frustration and disengagement.
 Understanding these layers of giftedness is key to addressing common misconceptions.